johangithub/AFMAN11-217v1/chp2.md

 2.5.1.
 Definition.
 An unusual attitude is an aircraft attitude occurring inadvertently.
 It may result from one factor or a combination of several factors such as turbulence, channelized attention, instrument failure, inattention, spatial disorientation, lost wingman, or transition from VMC to IMC.
 In most instances these attitudes are mild enough to recover by reestablishing the proper attitude for the desired flight condition and resuming a normal crosscheck.
 As a result of extensive tactical maneuvering, the pilot may experience unusual attitudes even in VMC.
 This may be aggravated by the lack of a definite horizon or by lack of contrast between the sky and ground or water.

 + 2.5.1.1.
-WARNING: The pilot will immediately transition to instrument references any time he or she becomes disoriented or when outside visual references become unreliable.
+WARNING: <strong><em>The pilot will immediately transition to instrument references any time he or she becomes disoriented or when outside visual references become unreliable.</em></strong>

 + 2.5.1.2.
 WARNING: NVGs may be distracting during unusual attitude recoveries.
 Once transition to instruments has occurred, do not rely on outside NVG cues until the aircraft is recovered.